Germanisation: Kidnapping of Eastern European children

-"Racially acceptable" children were taken from their families in order to be brought up as Germans.
+"Racially acceptable" children from Poland and the Soviet Union were taken from their families in order to be brought up as Germans.
 Children were selected for "racially valuable traits" before being shipped to Germany.
 Many Nazis were astounded at the number of Polish children found to exhibit "Nordic" traits, but assumed that all such children were genuinely German children, who had been Polonised.
 Hans Frank exhibited such views when he declared, "When we see a blue-eyed child we are surprised that she is speaking Polish."
 The term used for them was wiedereindeutschungsfähig—meaning capable of being re-Germanised.
 These might include the children of people executed for resisting Germanisation.
 If attempts to Germanise them failed, or they were determined to be unfit, they would be killed to eliminate their value to the opponents of the Reich.

 In German-occupied Poland, it is estimated that 50,000 to 200,000 children were removed from their families to be Germanised.
 The Kinder KZ was founded specifically to hold such children.
 It is estimated that at least 10,000 of them were murdered in the process as they were determined unfit and sent to concentration camps.
 Only 10–15% returned to their families after the war.

 Many children, particularly Polish and Slovenian, declared on being found by Allied forces that they were German.
 Russian and Ukrainian children had been taught to hate their native countries and did not want to return.